Now that you’ve had time to celebrate your engagement, it’s time to start wedding planning!

-So with that in mind, when do you book a wedding venue?
 “Couples should book their venue as soon as possible after the proposal.
-Because of the quantity of reschedules and postponements, many venues have really limited availability for the upcoming year,” says Shannon Tarrant, Co-Founder of Wedding Venue Map.
+Because of the quantity of reschedules and postponements, many venues have really limited availability,” says Shannon Tarrant, co-founder of Wedding Venue Map.

-Hosting your wedding on a Thursday, Friday, Sunday, or Monday means that your guests can also take advantage of a long weekend for what everyone needs in 2021: a much-needed vacation!
-Bride Daphne Durmaz was married on a Thursday.
-She says, “having the wedding on a Thursday allowed the guests to spend the remainder of their long weekend trip exploring their beautiful surroundings.”
+Bride Daphne Durmaz says, “Having the wedding on a Thursday allowed the guests to spend the remainder of their long weekend trip exploring their beautiful surroundings.”

-At the Lightner Museum, we are offering an inclusive Intimate Wedding Package tailored for weddings on Fridays and Sundays in 2021 and 2022.
-This package has all of the amazing venue benefits of a custom Saturday wedding, but with services from some of our top vendors included…all at a reduced rate!
+At the Lightner Museum, we offer an inclusive Intimate Wedding Package tailored for weddings on Fridays and Sundays in 2023 and 2024.
+This package has all of the amazing venue benefits of a custom Saturday wedding, but with services from some of our top vendors at a reduced rate!

 In addition to booking their wedding venue, couples should also book their wedding planner at the beginning of the wedding planning process.